Information for Course Instructors and TAs

 Academic Accommodations Letters

-Students registered with the Centre for Students with Disabilities meet with a Disability Counsellor for an Intake appointment.
-During this appointment, Disability Counsellor will use a thorough needs assessment to determine the student’s academic accommodations.
+Students registered with Student Accessibility Services (SAS) will meet with an Accessibility Advisor for an Intake appointment.
+During this appointment, the Accessibility Advisor will use a thorough needs assessment to determine the student’s academic accommodations.

 Academic accommodations are designed to respond to each student’s needs and are based on a number of factors including: